The Village staff and employees strive to provide the best service possible to our residents, while keeping your property taxes as low as possible.

 Physical Skills and Abilities Required:

-The employee must be available and present for work as scheduled and perform all functions of the job safely and efficiently at all times in compliance with all safety regulations and policies for the safety and welfare of the employee, co-workers, and the public.
-Must be able to attend and participate in job-related meetings, seminars, and continuous education courses, as directed.
-Must be able to pass a pre-employment physical and/or other examinations, as required.
+The employee must be available and present for work as scheduled; be available for call-out 24 hours a day, 7 days a week including holidays; and perform all functions of the job safely and efficiently at all times in compliance with all safety regulations and policies for the safety and welfare of the employee, co-workers, and the public.
+Must be able to attend and participate in job-related meetings, seminars, and continuous education courses.
+Must be able to pass psychological, physical and/or other examinations as required.

 Work Environment Factors:

-Ability to work under generally safe and comfortable conditions where exposure to environmental factors may cause discomfort and poses a limited risk of injury.
-The noise level in the work environment is usually low to occasionally moderate.
+Ability to work under conditions that occasionally require exposure to environmental factors such as temperature and noise extremes, odors, toxic agents, wetness, electrical currents, moving parts, fumes, uneven surfaces, woods and brush, excavated soils, and traffic.
+This exposure may cause some discomfort and presents a risk of injury.
+The noise level in the work environment is usually moderate, but occasionally loud.

 Salary:

-The annual salary range for this position is $80,035 - $110,788.
-The Village anticipates hiring within this range depending on the experience and qualifications of the chosen candidate.
-The Accountant will receive a very competitive benefit package and work, at a minimum, 37.5 hours per week.
+The annual salary range for the position is $78,553 - $108,736.
+The Engineering Technician will receive a very competitive benefit package and work, at a minimum, 37.5 hours per week.

 Required test and screenings: